cbdavis/findRspeakers/README.md

 ## What?
 Let's say that you run something like an [R Meetup Group](http://www.meetup.com/topics/r-project-for-statistical-computing/) or other organization where you have people give presentations about their awesome work using R.  How do you manage to find new interesting speakers?

-The obvious answer is to **use R to find people to talk about R**.
+Of course you should **use R to find people to give presentations about R**.
 This R package scans through all the metadata on CRAN packages to find potential speakers in your area.

 Currently this only tries to match patterns in the e-mail addresses of package authors and maintainers.
 Further improvements could probably convert e-mail domain -> ip -> geo location.